Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity

 where $\Lambda$ is the cosmological constant and $e^a$ is the set of basis defined through the tetrad fields as

-However, the action in Eq.~\eqref{azione he lorentz invariante} can be further extended to a more general Lorentz invariant action.
-Specifically, the most general $D$-dimensional action which does not contain torsion, invariant under local Lorentz transformations, and leading to second-order field equations is~\cite{Lovelock:1971yv, Cvetkovic:2016ios, Mardones:1990qc, Exirifard:2007da}
+Einstein's field equations are thus recovered by varying the action with respect to the basis $e^a$.
+However,in higher dimensions, the action in Eq.~\eqref{azione he lorentz invariante} can be further extended to a more general Lorentz invariant action.
+Specifically, the most general $D$-dimensional action which does not manifestly contain torsion, invariant under local Lorentz transformations, and leading to second-order field equations is~\cite{Lovelock:1971yv, Cvetkovic:2016ios, Mardones:1990qc, Exirifard:2007da}

 with $\kappa$ being a dimensionless constant and where $\La^{(D,i)}$ is defined as: